Agoric/documentation/main/glossary/README.md

 ## Brand
 Identifies the kind of issuer.

+## Comparable

+A *passable* is something that can be marshalled.
+A *comparable* is a passable whose leaves contain no promises.
+Two comparables can be synchronously compared for structural equivalence.

+A comparable is a JavaScript object containing no promises, and can thus be locally compared for equality with another object.
+If either object contains promises, equality is indeterminable.
+If both are fullfilled down to Presences and local state, then either they're the same all the way down, or they represent different objects.

+## Contract and Contract Instance
+In Agoric documentation, *contract* usually refers to a contract's source code that defines how the contract works, which is *installed* on Zoe.
+A contract is *instantiated* to create *contract instances*, which are run on Zoe and are the active execution of the contract code.

+For example, a realtor has a standard house selling agreement.
+The contract is the code defining how that agreement works.
+When the realtor has a new house to sell, they instantiate a new instance of their standard contract for that specific property.
+If they have ten houses for sale, they have ten different contract instances.

 ## ERTP
 Electronic Rights Transfer Protocol - Agoric's fungible and nonfungible token standard that uses object capabilities to enforce